Kwu564/CMPM163-Unity-Shader/README.md

 CMPM163 Final Project README

-Highlight Video, Slides, and documentation is in the repo.
+Highlight Video, Slides, and Documentation is in the repo.
 You can play the webgl shader by going here:

 https://kwu564.github.io/CMPM163/Final/index.html